 - 1. Attempt to convey big picture of why the study of quantum many body physics can benefit from careful thinking about quantum information. - 2.
 Sending information through time and space, in a world of adversity. - 3.
 Memory, erasure and the physicality of information. - 4.
 Distinguishing quantum states (distance measures). - 5.
-Quantum error correction and topological order. - 6.
-Groundstate entanglement area law. - 7.
-Consequences of locality. - 8.
-Reconstruction of quantum states. - 9.
-Algorithms. - 10.
-Resource theories.
+Groundstate entanglement area law. - 6.
+Quantum error correction and topological order. - 7.
+Consequences of locality.